Soly01/maids-task/README.md

 Project Title:
-# Angular Quiz: Dynamic User Dashboard
+# Maids-Task Using Angular 17

 ## Overview

 This project is a dynamic user dashboard built as part of a task for a job interview.
 The application demonstrates advanced Angular (7+) features, including state management, custom directives, observables, caching, and user interface enhancements.
-The dashboard provides functionalities like paginated user lists, a search feature, and detailed user pages.
+The dashboard provides functionalities like paginated user lists, a search feature, and detailed user pages and implementing SSR.

 ## Features
+- **SSR**: Implementing SSR to increase SEO and preformance of the application .
 - **Pagination**: Display a list of users with paginated navigation.
 - **Search Functionality**: Instant search field to find users by ID.
 - **User Details Page**: View detailed information of selected users with a back navigation.